Smashwords Interview with Michele Miles Gardiner

 What are you working on next?

-“How to Become Broke and Influence Nobody.”
+“How to Stay Broke and Influence Nobody.”
 You know books like “How to Become Rich” and “How to Win Friends and Influence People”?
 You won’t learn any of that in this book.
 What you will learn is what doesn’t seem to work.
-As you read how I’ve struggled in life–whether working, raising a child, having pets, traveling, encountering celebrities and musicians–my tales will only confirm you’re doing even better than you believe.
+As you read how I’ve struggled in life–whether working, raising a child, having pets, traveling, or encountering celebrities and musicians–my tales will only confirm you’re doing even better than you believe.

 Do you remember the first story you ever wrote?